 10 Disadvantages Of Climbing Stairs (& Benefits)– With FAQs!

-Last Updated on May 17, 2023 by Emma W. Thomas
+Last Updated on August 8, 2023 By Emma W. Thomas

 1. Limited muscle targeting:

-Climbing stairs is a great way to work your leg muscles, but it doesn’t address other muscle groups in your body unless you add in variations involving upper body workouts.
+Climbing stairs is a great way to work your leg muscles, but it doesn’t address other muscle groups in your body unless you add variations involving upper body workouts.
 This makes it less versatile than other exercises.

 2. Knee injury risk: